prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "The only true wisdom is in knowing, you know nothing." -Socrates

-Understanding that these is so much out there to explore & learn about life, psychology and this universe & what I currently know is nothing against it, is the true wisdom.
+Understanding that there is so much out there to explore & learn about life, psychology and this universe & what I currently know is nothing against it, is the true wisdom.
 This mentality of <b>"knowing nothing"</b> gives us humility, sensibility & curiosity to explore more about everything.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>